EXCLUSIVE: Amir Khan denies being dropped by Manny Pacquiao in spar

 Khan moved to clear up the suggestion he was hurt and put on the canvas in one of his many sessions with the eight-weight king.

+“I always look back at the times I had at the Wildcard Boxing Gym in Los Angeles.
+Manny was a great fighter and still is a great fighter.
+We must have done 300 or 400 rounds of sparring, and I never put down on him or hurt by him in any way.
+We had some great sparring sessions.

-“I was never put down or hurt by him.
-We had some great sessions, but it’s not true.
-I was never put down or put to sleep by Manny Pacquiao so some of the comments are ridiculous.”
+“I was never put down or put to sleep by Manny Pacquiao.
+It’s ridiculous some of the comments I’ve been reading.
+Look, no disrespect to Manny.
+We had some very competitive sparring sessions,” he added.

 In a second video, Khan then talked about how competitive their battles were inside the ropes.
 Sadly, which didn’t lead to a full-on fight event happening.